Dog on rock overlooking Los Angeles

 This one’s a trek!
 With lots of adventurous terrain for your dog, you’ll come across waterfalls, river crossings, views, and varying steepness levels.
 Half of this hike is shaded and half is unshaded, so be sure to bring lots of water, Brutus On The Go sticks, and come early!
 There is limited parking, but the drive out is so worth it, especially on a day with clear skies.

-Topanga Lookout
+Brown dog at Topanga Lookout

 5. Topanga Lookout